seng438-winter-2024/seng438-a4-FayzanT/seng438-a4-team_number.md

 # Explain your SELENUIM test case design process

+### In our Selenium test case design process, we began by identifying and prioritizing common functionalities that required testing.
+This initial step involved a collaborative discussion within the team, focusing on essential features of Samsung's website, such as navigating to the homepage, adding items to the cart, removing items from the cart, and interacting with the navigation bar.

+### To ensure thorough coverage and reliability, we adopted a systematic approach, emphasizing the individual testing of each functionality.
+This isolation strategy allows for precise identification of issues related to specific features, enhancing the effectiveness of our testing efforts.
+By meticulously designing our test cases to target these key functionalities, we aimed to comprehensively evaluate the website's performance and usability, ensuring a seamless user experience.

+### Furthermore, to refine our process and outcomes, we incorporated best practices in test case design, such as defining clear and concise test steps, establishing expected results for each action, and employing assertions to validate the correctness of the application's behavior.
+This structured approach not only facilitated a more organized testing workflow but also improved the maintainability and scalability of our test suite, enabling us to adapt quickly to changes in the application's features or functionality.
 # Explain the use of assertions and checkpoints

 ### Assertions and checkpoints are used in automated testing to verify that the software behaves as expected at specific points during a test.
 Assertions evaluate conditions to be true or false, ensuring the application meets certain criteria.
 Checkpoints verify specific aspects of the application's state, like the presence of UI elements or the correctness of data output.
 Both are crucial for identifying defects and ensuring software quality.